A Visual Mining Approach to Improved Multiple-Instance Learning: Visual Multiple-Instance Learning

-In order to create the first MILTree layout, as well as the classifier, we set $B_{i,protoClass} = B_{i,protoProj} =B_{i,x}$, i.e., the first instance prototype selected by either MILTree-SI or MILTree-Med heuristics.
+To create the first MILTree layout, as well as the classifier, we set $B_{i,protoClass} = B_{i,protoProj} =B_{i,x}$, i.e., the first instance prototype selected by either MILTree-SI or MILTree-Med heuristics.
 The MILTree was developed so that the user can spot those bags that are poorly represented by the first prototype selection.
-For those bags, users can then set $B_{i,protoClass} =B_{iy}$, or also manually inspect the bags in order to select a most representative one.
+For those bags, users can then set $B_{i,protoClass} =B_{iy}$ or manually inspect the bags to select a more representative one.

-Two visual representations are available to the user: \begin{enumerate} \item \textit{Prototype highlighting}: MILTree highlights the current prototype $B_{ix}$ with a darker color and also $B_{iy}$, which is the alternative prototype, with a ligher shade.
-Thus, by inspecting both, the user can validate $B_{protoClass}$ or update it according to his/her knowledge by selecting $B_{iy}$ or even another instance in the instance space layout.
-Figure \ref{instanceSpaceProjection} shows instance prototypes $B_{ix}$ and $B_{iy}$ projected in the instance space MILTree layout.
-In Figure~\ref{fig_first_case} the SI selection method is used, and in Figure~\ref{fig_second_case} the medoids selection is used instead.
+Two visual representations are available to the user: \begin{enumerate} \item \textit{Prototype highlighting}: MILTree highlights the current prototype $B_{ix}$ with a darker color and also $B_{iy}$, which is the alternative prototype, with a lighter shade.
+Thus, by inspecting both, the user can validate $B_{protoClass}$ or update it according to their knowledge by selecting $B_{iy}$ or even another instance in the instance space layout.
+Figure \ref{instanceSpaceProjection} shows the instance prototypes $B_{ix}$ and $B_{iy}$ projected in the MILTree's instance space layout.
+In Figure~\ref{instanceSpaceProjection}a, the SI selection method is used, and in Figure~\ref{instanceSpaceProjection}b, the medoids selection is used instead.